scalar-labs/scalardb/docs/schema-loader-import.md

 ## Use import function in your application

-You can use import function in your application with the following interfaces.
+You can use the import function in your application by using the following interfaces:

 - [ScalarDB Admin API](./api-guide.md#import-a-table)
 - [ScalarDB Schema Loader API](./schema-loader.md#use-schema-loader-in-your-application)